 Everyone laughed as Tom reached for a thumb drive and handed it to Rusty.
-Rusty looked at Brad and said, "you want a drive version or for me to send it email to you?"
+Rusty looked at Brad and said, "you want a drive copy or a copy emailed to you?"

-"Both", replied Brad as he smiled, "can't be too careful with all this technology going on."
+"Both", replied Brad as he smiled, "can't be too careful with all this technology going on.
+My work email is blawless@spd.seattle.gov".
+At that moment, Brad realized just how silly his email address was and he started to chuckle.
+The three WhyRobot employees were already laughing.

-After the three workers and Brad had left the lab, the surrogate Bigsby2 stood alone in the darkness on his charging shelf.
-With the new information on scenario 2 and that the actors of scenario 2 and 3 having now interacted with each other, a new scenario needed to be simulated.
-Surrogate Bigsby2 created and prepared scenario 4, the convergence of scenario 2 and 3.
-Bigsby2 renamed the old scenarios 4 and 5 to 5 and 6.
+After the three workers and Brad had left the lab, the surrogate Bigsby2 stood alone in the darkness on his charging pad.
+With the new developments of scenario 6, the WhyRobot technicians' involvement, and scenario 2, the anonymous report, a new combined scenario needed to be simulated.
+Surrogate Bigsby2 created and prepared scenario 7, the convergence of scenario 2 and 6.
 Bigsby2 did something not done before when the scenarios were created.
-Instead of making scenario 4 stand alone with the combined state of scenarios 2 and 3, it created references to scenarios 2 and 3 to include the information from those scenarios through the reference.
-It then added state updates to scenario 4 to include the authorities now having direct knowledge, a copy of the audio recording, and the three workers knowing about the anonymous report from Bigsby, etc. Once prepared, Bigsby2 started safety and happiness goal predictions for Chelsea and Robbie and the probability of violations clearing in the possible outcome of scenario 4.
-The repurposed gaming simulator ramped up.
-The main scenario simulation and multiple splinter simulations were run.
-The safety and happiness goals were even better than just scenario 3 but no simulation removed the violations in the illegal product domain.
-Regardless, a new patch would need to be created and sent for the real Bigsby to execute.
+The validators had established this methodology to prevent mistakes.
+Instead of making scenario 7 stand alone with copied state of scenarios 2 and 6, it created references to scenarios 2 and 6 to include the historical information from those scenarios through the reference.
+For the validation team, this allowed a new testing scenario to reference other scenarios and not duplicate code or state.
+Bigsby2 leveraged this capability.
+Bigsby2 then added state updates to scenario 2 to include the authorities now having direct knowledge and a copy of the audio recording.
+Scenario 6 was updated for the three workers knowing about the anonymous report from Bigsby, etc. Once prepared, Bigsby2 started safety and happiness goal predictions for Robbie and the probability of violations clearing in the possible outcome of scenario 7.
+The repurposed gaming simulator ramped and scenario simulation and multiple splinter simulations were run for scenario 7.
+The safety and happiness goals were even better than scenarios 6 or 2 independently but no current simulation led to a high probability removal of the illegal product violations.
+Regardless, Bigsby2 would need to create state updates for scenarios 2 and 6 and a new scenario patch to send to the real Bigsby to execute.
 As before, that patch was prepared and sent to Bigsby's WhyRobot mailbox for consumption later that night.